 Secondly, you mention things move and doors open by themselves.
 Check and be sure they really move where your friend sees them move.
 Wind can close doors.
 Check to see if your friend really observes doors closing without any draft.

 43 When an evil spirit goes out of a person, it travels over dry country looking for a place to rest.
-If it can’t find one, 44 it says to itself, 'I will go back to my house.'
+If it can't find one, 44 it says to itself, 'I will go back to my house.'
 So it goes back and finds the house empty, clean . . .
 45 Then it goes out and brings along seven other spirits even worse than itself, and they come and live there . . .
-(Matthew 12:43 - 45)
+(Matthew 12:43 - 45, TEV)

 As Jesus stated, a person can have a demon leave them, but if they do not put something in their lives to fill the void (like God), they can end of worse than before the evil spirit left (verse 45)!

 In Matthew 17, the disciples came to Jesus saying they could not cast out demons from this son who would throw himself into the fire and water.
 This was a very difficult demon problem (Matthew 17:14 - 21).
-As the Bible shows, He said they did not have enough faith.
+As the word of God shows, He said they did not have enough faith.
 However, He also said this was such a severe demon problem that the demon or demons would only leave by fasting and prayer.

 Therefore, if you find this is a real unclean spirit problem, both your friend and his son should pray together.
 They, in the name of Jesus Christ, should ask God to remove the demon and have it never return.
 We, on our own power, cannot remove ghosts or demons.
-The Jesus of the Bible, however, can if you have the faith.
+The Jesus of Scripture, however, can if you have the faith.
 If this does not do it, move.
 It is not worth staying there.
 Your friend and his son need a healthy environment to grow.